L0garithmic/FastColabCopy/README.md

 </p>

 ## About The Project
 FastColabCopy is a Python script for parallel (multi-threading) copying of files between two locations.
-Currently developed for Google-Drive to Google-Colab transfers where copying numerous small files can take a long time.
-This script achieves 10-50x speed improvements.
+Currently developed for Gooele-Drive to Google-Drive transfers using Google-Colab.
+This script frequently achieves 10-50x speed improvements when copying numerous small files.

 ## Importing